 The Code of Conduct for Local Government Employees provides guidance on a wide range of areas in relation to policies and procedures for staff.
-For example, arc21 have a Register of Interests in place whistle-blowing and for receiving and investigating complaints from the public
+For example, arc21 have a Register of Interests in place.

-Ongoing legal advice is received from one of the Member Council's (Belfast City Council's Legal Services department) to provide relevant legal advice.
+Ongoing legal advice is received from one of the arc21 member councils (Belfast City Council's Legal Services department) to provide relevant legal advice.
+In addition a client side team of professional consultants are in place to provide advice on financial, technical, legal, communications and planning issues etc.